gianfrancodemarco/site/content/posts/dumb-db-1.md

 Basically, we want to be able to:
 - create a database
+- use a database
 - create tables into the database
+- drop tables from the database
 - insert data (rows) into a table
 - update data
 - delete data
 - query data from a table, based on some criteria

+Most of the operations need a specific database to be selected, so we'll add a decorator to check this and throw an error if no database is selected.

 As previously said, a DBMS is basically an abstraction of a file system, so we'll need to define the structure of the databases files.
 For this project, the approach will be to have: